 Services of type NodePort¶

 By default, Kubernetes services are accessible using the cluster IP address.
 The cluster IP address is an internal IP address that can be accessed within the Kubernetes cluster.
-To make the service accessible from outside of the Kubernetes cluster, you can create a service of type
+To make the service accessible from the outside of the Kubernetes cluster, you can create a service of the type

 The Citrix ingress controller supports services of type

 NodePort.
 Using the Ingress Citrix ADC and Citrix ingress controller, you can expose the service of type